--Plans to reopen for weekend mass will begin the weekend of May 30th at 25% of our parish seating capacity which is approximately 115 people at each regularly scheduled mass.
+-We are open for mass at 35% of our parish seating capacity, which is approximately 140 people at each regularly scheduled mass.

-–There is no obligation to attend Mass.
-That will remain the case until Midsummer, at the earliest.
+-There is no obligation to attend Mass.
+That will remain the case until Mid-November, at the earliest.

 –Those who are 65 or older, or who may have risk factors for Covid-19 are not forbidden to attend, but do know you are considered to be in a heightened state of risk for infection.